tomasfabian/ksqlDB.RestApi.Client-DotNet/Kafka.DotNet.InsideOut/Wiki.md

-﻿Kafka.DotNet.InsideOut is a client API for producing and consuming kafka topics and ksqlDB push queries and views
+﻿Kafka.DotNet.InsideOut is a client API for producing and consuming kafka topics and ksqlDB push queries and views generated with Kafka.DotNet.ksqlDB or by other means.

 ### Blazor Sample
 Set docker-compose.csproj as startup project in Kafka.DotNet.ksqlDb.Experimental.sln.